 Intermittent fasting, or IF, means incorporating regular periods of fasting into your meal schedule.
 Some people fast for 24 hours once or twice a week, while others incorporate shorter but more frequent fasts by restricting their daily caloric intake to a window of 4-8 hours.
 Fasting is most commonly understood to involve no food consumption at all, but Paul Jaminet at the Perfect Health Diet also argues for the consumption of coconut oil or bone broth during a fast.

-Intermittent fasting is a logical extension of the Paleo diet, for people who want to eat not only what they evolved to digest, but when they evolved to digest it.
+Intermittent fasting is a logical extension of Paleo, for people who want to eat not only what they evolved to digest, but when they evolved to digest it.
 Eating Paleo also makes fasting relatively easy: if you avoid refined carbohydrates, your energy levels don’t spike and crash with every meal, so you shouldn’t experience wooziness or “brain fog” during a fast.

 Fasting and weight loss